cloudflare/workers-docs/content/tutorials/build-a-rustwasm-function/_index.md

 ---
-title: "Build a WebAssembly Worker"
+title: "Build a Rust+WASM Worker"
 weight: 3
 ---

-This tutorial will walk you through the steps of generating, building, previewing, configuring, and publishing a Rust-generated WebAssembly Cloudflare Worker that parses Markdown.
+This tutorial will walk you through the stepf of generating, building, previewing, configuring, and publishing a Rust-generated WebAssembly serverless function that parses Markdown for Cloudflare Workers.
 Let's get started!

 This tutorial makes use of [Wrangler](https://github.com/cloudflare/wrangler), our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
 If you haven't used Wrangler, we recommend checking out the ["Installing the CLI"](/quickstart/cli-setup) part of our [Quick Start guide](/quickstart), which will get you set up with Wrangler, and familiar with the basic commands.